bashtage/linearmodels/doc/source/panel/pandas.rst

    estimated.
 The version in pandas used LSDV which is not feasible in large models and can be slow in moderately large model.

-3. Effects are not explicitly estimate nor are they reported.
+3. Effects are not explicitly estimated nor are they reported in model summaries.
-   Effects are usually not consistent (e.g., entity effects in a large-N panel) and so it does not usually make sense to report them.
+   Effects are usually not consistent (e.g., entity effects in a large-N panel) and so it does not usually make sense to report them with parameter estimates.
 Effects that can be consistent estimated can be included as dummies (e.g. time effects in a model with fixed T but large-N).

 4. R-squared definitions differ.
 The default R-squared in ``linearmodels`` reports the fit after included effects are removed.